Using ecco as a Docker image

 Installing ecco

-is a shell command that should be run in order to install the varied dependencies and ecco
+Every line starting with RUN is a shell command that should be run in order to install the varied dependencies and ecco itself at the end.

-commands for (Debian) system packages that should be installed, or pip3
+These commands are mainly apt-get commands for (Debian) system packages that should be installed, or pip3 commands for Python packages that should be installed.

 The tricky part is to install pyddd and pyits because they rely on libraries that are very hard to get compiled in a way that is suitable for Python use.
 To simplify this part of the installation, we provide precompiled binaries but they may not work everywhere, in which case it is necessary to install libITS manually.